Dre Campbell Farm

 This is another natural gypsy moth control method—and an attractive one.

 Additionally, set up a bird feeder on the lawn.
-This will bring orioles, black-billed cuckoos, blue jays, and chickadees to enjoy a feast of unwanted moth larvae.
+This may bring orioles, black-billed cuckoos, blue jays, and chickadees to enjoy a feast of unwanted moth larvae.

-A water fountain will also help bring the birds to the feast.
+A water fountain can also help bring the birds to the feast.

 12. Cover Woodpiles